View and comment on a planning application

 - Decision notices only from the early 1960s are available online

-- Full application documentation for the periods 1963 and 2000 is available on CD and microfiche to view in person at our customer service centre
+- Documents from 1963 to 2000 are available on CD and microfiche to view at our customer service centre

 Comment on a planning application

-- If you're commenting for the first time, you'll have to register in the system first.
+- If you're commenting for the first time, you'll need to register to use the system first.

 - When you register you'll receive a confirmation email: follow the link in the email promptly.

-- Because more than one method of publicity can be used, check the 'Neighbour Consultation', 'Latest Advertisement' and 'Latest Site Notice' expiry dates for the end of the publicity period.
+- Multiple methods of publicity can be used.
+Check the 'Neighbour Consultation', 'Latest Advertisement' and 'Latest Site Notice' expiry dates for the end of the publicity period.

 Make sure your comments are relevant